The Hills Golf Course Queenstown

-Set over 500 acres of land across a glacial valley, The Hills is home to an incredible array of flora including native brown top grasses and wild native mountain tussocks.
+The Hills golf course is situated in Arrowtown near Queenstown.
+It was designed by Darby Partners and opened in 2007 to host the New Zealand Open.
+An amazing course set over five hundred acres of land across the most beautiful glacial valley.
+The Hills is home to an incredible array of flora including native brown top grasses and wild native mountain tussocks.

 World Class Golfing Experience

 The championship course layout is a challenge for even the best of golf players.
 Plenty of thought and consideration was given to the design so that it's enjoyable for all skill levels and abilities.
 The most beautiful of golf courses enjoying lakes, waterways and wetland areas.

 The Hills Golf Club House has been designed by Andrew Patterson (Patterson Associates Ltd), a supreme award winner in the New Zealand Institute of Architects Resene Awards for Architecture.
 The complex is shortlisted as a finalist in the inaugural world architecture festival in Barcelona in October.
 The clubhouse is a sophisticated bunker with less than a quarter if it above the ground, designed to integrate seamlessly with the stunning landscape.
 The roof is topped with native tussock and the floor to ceiling windows and deck enjoy a grandstand view of the eighteenth green.

 Peak Golf Queenstown provide a green fees booking service for The Hills golf club.
 Book your The Hills golf course green fees and reserve a round today by calling Steve Jensen on 021 784 339.
 We can also provide luxury van transport to and from your hotel accommodation to complete your golfing experience.